This leaflet contains a summary of the United Nations Convention on the Rights of the Child.

 Scottish Ministers issued for consultation 23 proposals for the reform of children’s services and invited all those with an interest to let us know what they thought.

 This report represents the plan implemented by the Scottish Government in order to reduce the bureaucracy that gets in the way of ensuring children are protected.
 Children must have their needs met and, where necessary, action must be taken to protect others from children’s behaviour.

 Report by the Scottish Executive on progress towards the implementation of the Convention on the Rights of the Child in Scotland.

-Report by the Welsh Assembly Government on progress towards the implementation of the Convention on the Rights of the Child in Wales.
+Report by the Northern Ireland Government on progress towards the implementation of the Convention on the Rights of the Child in Northern Ireland.

 Report by the UK Government on progress towards the implementation of the Convention on the Rights of the Child in its overseas territories and dependencies.